-- 1. The programmes are full-time programmes. - 2.
+- 1. The programmes are full-time programmes and start once per academic year in September. - 2.
 The pre-master programmes are full-time programmes.
-They have an enrolment period of up to two years.
+They have an enrolment period of up to two years. - 3.
+Education is, in principle, provided on university complex campus Woudestein.
+Students need to be physically present on campus Woudestein to follow their education.
+In exceptional cases, education might take place on a different location or online.
+Some courses also provide online learning materials.